mateoservent/coefeasy/README.md

 status](https://www.r-pkg.org/badges/version/Coeffeasy)](https://CRAN.R-project.org/package=Coeffeasy)
 <!-- badges: end -->

-`Coefeasy` is an R package under development for making regression coefficients more accessible.
-With this tool, you can read linear, logistic, and multinomial regression coefficients accurately and instantly.
+`Coefeasy` is a simple R package under development for making regression coefficients more accessible.
+With this tool, you can read linear and logistic regression coefficients accurately and instantly.
 The package offers results not only in English, but in multiple languages, and now automatically controls for heteroscedasticity and offers the capability to choose the type of standard error for the correction and group errors by cluster—all in a single, streamlined function.

 In the evolving landscape of statistical tools within the R environment, `coefeasy` is an innovative R package designed to simplify and automate